clive3/ReSowRS/README.md

 >>> conda activate resow
 ```

-To confirm that you have successfully activated `resow`, your terminal command line prompt should now start with `(resow)`.
+If your terminal command line prompt now starts with `(resow)` you have succeeded.

 ## 2. Running the code